Skip to main content

 Currently emitted events

 Today there is one event: messages.
 Each delivery carries X-Spectrum-Event: messages and a body of shape { event, space, message } — see Events for every field.
-The set will grow (reactions, typing indicators, custom provider events).
-New event types are additive: existing handlers that ignore unknown values keep working without changes.
+Reactions aren’t a separate event — they already arrive today inside a messages payload, distinguished by message.content.type (you branch on content.type, not event).
+The set of top-level events may still grow later; new event types are additive, so handlers that ignore unknown values keep working without changes.

 Security in one paragraph